svaus/blog/content/posts/blazor/IntroductionToBlazor.md

 Here in this blog I will write my point of view for Blazor.
 This will help developers who are getting started with Blazor to understand why? when? what's not there?

-I will keep reviewing this blog as an when I discover or learn more about this newframework.
+I will keep reviewing this blog as an when I discover or learn more about this new framework.

 ## Why?